 Youth Involvement Network

-The Youth Involvement Network brings together youth professionals to discuss best practice for meaningful youth involvement to provide practical tools (such as behavioural insights and asset-based approaches), share experiences and network with other youth workers.
+The Youth Involvement Network is offered as part of our Jimmy Dixon Leadership Programme at London Youth.
+It seeks to bring together youth professionals to discuss best practice for meaningful youth involvement to provide practical tools, share experiences and network with other youth workers.

 As well as some structured networking activities, the network features guest speakers with exemplary youth involvement and links to other youth participation related training and opportunities available.

 Previous speakers include representatives from Youth Club Archive, Anna Freud National Centre, Reaching Higher, the Greater London Authority (GLA), Leaders in Community and Hackney Quest.